 When you are starting out, you are likely to want to be utilising as many free platforms as possible until you start generating consistent revenue.
 This is absolutely possible, but make sure there are paid versions you can upgrade to as and when your business grows.

 In fact, I encourage the utilisation of the free versions of platforms when you are starting out EXCEPT when it comes to digital file storage and website hosting.
 Please, if you take just one bit of advice from this post, just bite the bullet and pay for both of these, as migrating from the free platforms is extremely tedious at best.

-For file storage, I recommend Google Space which is less than $6 a month and also gives a whole suite of extremely valuable tools as well as a domain-based email address, which is a must for any professional business.
+For file storage, I recommend Google Workspace which is less than $6 a month and also gives a whole suite of extremely valuable tools as well as a domain-based email address, which is a must for any professional business.

 For my hosting, I use Siteground (their customer service is fab and it is one of the easier interfaces to use) and this can be from as little as $5 a month.

-Having a team may seem a far off dream now, but it comes around quicker than you expect.
+Having a team may seem a far-off dream now, but it comes around quicker than you expect.
 Think about where you want your business to go and the ways you envisage communicating with your team.
 Does the platform you’re looking at allow collaboration in the way you are envisaging?

 6. Integration With Other Platforms